puppetlabs/puppet-docs/source/puppet/4.10/lang_variables.markdown

 ### No reassignment

 Unlike most other languages, Puppet only allows a given variable to be assigned **once** within a given [scope][].
-You may not change the value of a variable, although you may assign a different value to the same variable name in a new scope:
+You cannot change the value of a variable, although you can assign a different value to the same variable name in a new scope:

 ``` puppet
 # scope-example.pp